 Welcome.

 Sean West (he/they) is an Autistic poet, support worker, and workshop facilitator based in Meanjin.
+In 2025, they won a Queensland Premier’s Young Publishers and Writers Award and were runner-up in the Arts Queensland Thomas Shapcott Poetry Prize.
 Their debut chapbook is Gutless Wonder (Queensland Poetry, 2023).
-In 2024, he was runner-up in the Arts Queensland Thomas Shapcott Poetry Prize.
 Sean is the founding editor of Blue Bottle Journal and moonlights as Mariah for Ruckus Slam Brisbane.

 Follow them @glitter_bish or @bluebottlejournal